langroid/langroid/docs/tutorials/local-llm-setup.md

 `"glhf/<model_name>"`, where `model_name` is `hf:` followed by the HuggingFace repo path, e.g. `Qwen/Qwen2.5-Coder-32B-Instruct`, so the full `chat_model` would be `"glhf/hf:Qwen/Qwen2.5-Coder-32B-Instruct"`.

+## DeepSeek LLMs

+As of 26-Dec-2024, DeepSeek-v3 is available via their [api](https://platform.deepseek.com).
+To use it with Langroid:

+- set up your `DEEPSEEK_API_KEY` environment variable in the `.env` file or as an explicit export in your shell
+- set the `chat_model` in the `OpenAIGPTConfig` to `deepseek/deepseek-chat`

 ## Other non-OpenAI LLMs supported by LiteLLM